-More troubling, however, are the conflicting records of her date of birth—discrepancies so stark that investigators believe they cannot be explained away as mere “clerical errors,” as her lawyers insist.
+More troubling, however, are the conflicting records of her date of birth—discrepancies so stark that it is questionable to explain them away as mere “clerical errors,” as her lawyers stated.

 A tale of three birth dates